ministryofjustice/security-guidance/docs/passwords.md

 ## Password expiry

 You don't have to change a password because it is old.
-The reason is that time-expiry of passwords is an [...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date).
+The reason is that time-expiry of passwords is an [outdated and ineffective practice](https://www.ncsc.gov.uk/collection/passwords/updating-your-approach#PasswordGuidance:UpdatingYourApproach-Don'tenforceregularpasswordexpiry).

 Some current or legacy systems don't allow passwords that follow MoJ guidance.
 For example, some mobile devices, laptop hard drive encryption tools, or older computers might not be able to support a mix of character types.
 For such systems, choose passwords that are as close as possible to MoJ guidance.